The Dream of a Common Submission

 To bring it all together, here are the steps I take to create a submission document:

-1. In the head element & JOURNAL section, replace the JOURNAL placeholder with the name of the journal I’m submitting to.
+section, replace the JOURNAL placeholder with the name of the journal I’m submitting to. - In the

-2. In the TOC section, copy & paste the titles of each poem.
+section, copy & paste the titles of each poem. - Probably delete the

-4. In the POEM section, enter the filename of each poem in front of .html.
+section, enter the filename of each poem in front of.html

 The specifics here depend on which browser you’re using.
 Safari seems to work best.
 Chrome works too.
 Brave does not.